realpython/flask-boilerplate/README.md

             $ pip install -r requirements.txt

-5. Click the link for Dashboard, then the link for files.
+5. Click the link for Dashboard, then the link for Files.
 You should see the directory the clone create.
 Click on it to see the files inside.

 in progress ...